LearnBoost/up/README.md

 2. When a reload instruction is received, it spawns an identical number of workers.
-3. Upon the first of those workers binding to a port, any subsequent requests are sent to that worker, and all the ones containing old code are discarded.
+3. Upon the first of those workers binding to a port, any subsequent **requests** are sent to that worker, and all the workers containing old code are discarded.
+4. The discarded workers could have been processing requests, so they only truly die after the configured `workerTimeout`, which defaults to 10 minutes in production.
+This means that if a user was uploading a file, his request will be processed without interruptions.
-4. As other workers bind and become available, they join the round-robin round.
+5. As other workers bind and become available, they join the round-robin round.

 ## Credits